CICS110/CICS110.github.io/main/assignments/06-files/index.md

 Some copying and pasting here will save you some time and sanity.

-Note that these details are necessary for the autograder to recognize your solution.
+Note that these details are necessary for the auto-grader to recognize your solution.

 ## **1. Implement `basic_io.py` (REQUIRED)**